 -Be a friend

-What does a Volunteer Postnatal Doula not do?
+What does a Volunteer Perinatal Doula not do?

 -Doulas are not medically trained and do not provide any medical advice or services.
 If you have health-related questions, please ask your doctor.